top of page

 Level III Dance Students

-Contemporary/Lyrical III Class - Dance attire of any style or color.
+Contemporary/Lyrical Class - Dance attire of any style or color.
 Pants or tights recomended for floor work.
 Nude color contemporary shoes (example: Capezio Pirouette) or dance socks (example Block sox)

-Technique III Class - Dance attire of any style or color.
+Technique Class - Dance attire of any style or color.
 Either jazz or contemporary shoes or dance socks.

 Acro Dance - Dance attire of any or color.
 Contemporary shoe or dance sock.
 Pants or tights are recomended for floor work.